How to Choose and Use an Oscillating Multi-Tool

 Before you commit, here’s what a multi-tool does that nothing else can:

-• Flush-cut a skirting board or door jamb — slide a new floor under existing trim without pulling it off.
+- Flush-cut a skirting board or door jamb — slide new floor under existing trim without pulling it off.
 Saves an afternoon and a paint job every time.

-• Plunge-cut a hole in plasterboard — for a power point or downlight, exactly where you want it, without the keyhole-saw wander.
+- Plunge-cut a hole in plasterboard — for a power point or downlight, exactly where you want it, without keyhole-saw wander.

-• Remove grout between tiles — a segment carbide blade pulls grout in seconds, no chip-the-tile drama.
+- Remove grout between tiles — segment carbide blade pulls grout in seconds, no chip-the-tile drama.

-• Cut copper pipe in a tight wall cavity — where there’s no room for a hacksaw or pipe cutter.
+- Cut copper pipe in a tight wall cavity — no room for a hacksaw or pipe cutter.

-• Trim a hinge mortise on a door — accurate flat cuts in timber that a router can’t reach.
+- Trim a hinge mortise on a door — accurate flat cuts in timber a router can’t reach.

 Step 2: Pick a brand by battery platform, not by the tool itself

-If you already own Bosch 18V tools, get a Bosch GOP.
-If you’re on Makita, the DTM52 is excellent.
-If you’re on Ryobi, the PCL430 is decent for the money.
-If you’ve got nothing, the Ozito PXC platform shares batteries with their drill, sander and impact driver, and the multi-tool is around $129 — that’s the cheapest sensible entry point in 2026.
-Festool’s Vecturo is the gold standard if you’re trade, but it’s $700-plus and overkill for home use.
+Already own Bosch 18V tools, get a Bosch GOP.
+On Makita, the DTM52 is excellent.
+On Ryobi, the PCL430 is decent for the money.
+Got nothing yet, Ozito PXC shares batteries with their drill, sander and impact driver — multi-tool is around $129, cheapest sensible entry point in 2026.
+Festool Vecturo is gold standard if you’re trade, but it’s $700+ and overkill for home.
+Same battery-platform thinking applies as with cordless drills — have a read of my notes on choosing and using a cordless drill for the platform decision in full.

 Step 3: Corded vs cordless — cordless wins now

 Five years ago I’d have said corded for the power.
-Modern brushless 18V multi-tools (the Bosch GOP 18V-28 in particular) match corded for cut speed and beat them for control because you’re not fighting the cord through a tight cavity.
+Modern brushless 18V multi-tools (Bosch GOP 18V-28 in particular) match corded for cut speed and beat them for control because you’re not fighting the cord through a tight cavity.
 Get cordless.
-The corded versions are a price-segment leftover.
+Corded versions are price-segment leftovers — fine for a fixed workshop but useless for “I need to plunge-cut a downlight hole in the ceiling above the staircase.”

 Step 4: The blade fitting minefield — read this before you spend

 This is where everyone gets burnt.
-Multi-tool blades come in four main fittings, and they are NOT cross-compatible despite what the packaging will tell you:
+Multi-tool blades come in four main fittings, NOT cross-compatible despite what packaging claims:

-• Starlock / Starlock Plus / Starlock Max — Bosch’s modern system.
-The tool grips a 3D-shaped blade boss.
+- Starlock / Starlock Plus / Starlock Max — Bosch’s modern system.
+Tool grips a 3D-shaped blade boss.
 Starlock blades fit Starlock Plus and Max tools, but not the other way around.
 Fein’s newer tools are Starlock-licensed.

-• OIS (Open Interface System) — the older universal standard.
+- OIS (Open Interface System) — older universal standard.
 Old Bosch, Ryobi, Makita and most Bunnings-cheap brands use it.
-Blades have a slotted star pattern.
+Slotted star pattern.

-• Generic universal — most cheap multi-packs claim “fits all” but actually fit OIS only, and not modern Starlock or Quick-In.
+- Generic universal — most cheap multi-packs claim “fits all” but actually fit OIS only.

 Before you buy a blade pack, look at your tool’s blade interface.
-If it’s a smooth 3D mushroom shape, it’s Starlock.
-If it’s a flat hub with slots in a star pattern, it’s OIS.
+Smooth 3D mushroom shape = Starlock.
+Flat hub with slots in a star pattern = OIS.
 Buy accordingly.
-Bosch’s “Starlock-only” tools physically will not accept OIS blades, full stop.
+Bosch’s “Starlock-only” tools physically will not accept OIS blades.
 Most cheap Bunnings multi-tools are still OIS, which is good news for blade selection but means you’re locked out of the better Starlock blade range.
+Definately check before you spend.

 Step 5: Build a starter blade kit, not the 30-piece bargain pack